derdoktor667/flight32/README.md

 ### ✈️ Flight & Control
 *   **MPU6050 IMU Integration**: Get reliable attitude and heading data with our seamless MPU6050 integration.
 Includes on-the-fly calibration.
-*   **Flysky IBUS Receiver Support**: Rock-solid connection to your Flysky receiver using the IBUS protocol.
+*   **Receiver Support**: Generic receiver task (`RxTask`) with initial support for **Flysky IBUS**.
 Channel mappings (Roll, Pitch, Throttle, Yaw, Arming, Flight Mode, and Auxiliary channels) are fully configurable via the terminal and saved persistently.
+The system is designed to easily integrate other receiver protocols in the future.
-*   **DShot Motor Control**: Precise and efficient motor control using the ESP32's RMT peripheral and DShot300 protocol.
+*   **DShot Motor Control**: Precise and efficient motor control using the ESP32's RMT peripheral.
+The DShot protocol (DShot150, DShot300, DShot600, DShot1200) is configurable via settings.
 *   **PID Controller**: A full PID controller for flight stabilization with easily adjustable gains via the terminal.

 ### ⚙️ System & Configuration